salty-penguin/VRChat-TeleporterVR/README.md

+# Don't use this mod
+People will get mad and cry

 # TeleporterVR
 Easy Utility to allow you to teleport various different ways while being VR compliant.
 This mod was originally made by [Janni9009](https://github.com/Janni9009) for VRCModLoader, I have converted this to MelonLoader for all to enjoy.